DickyMacias/craft-gravatar/README.md

-# Gravatar plugin for Craft CMS 3.x
+# Gravatar plugin for Craft CMS 4.x and 5.x

 Adds gravatar support.

 ## Requirements

+This plugin requires:
-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+- Craft CMS 4.0.0 or later
+- PHP 8.0.2 or later

 ## Installation